stainless-api/upload-openapi-spec-action/README.md

 ## Actions

-This repository provides three GitHub actions.
+This repository provides four GitHub actions.

 - `stainless-api/upload-openapi-spec-action/build`: Build SDKs for a Stainless project.
 This action is also usable in GitLab CI.
 For information about the